Stanecek1/Bluestaq_The_Poet/README.md

 ### `npm install`
 ### `npm start`

-somethings that i would improve or change given the time.
+somethings that I would improve or change given the time.

-1) show all the author data and poems in cards on author select, instead of selecting and displaying a single poem.
+1) Show all the author data and poems in cards on author select, instead of selecting and displaying a single poem.
-2) more styling
+2) add More styling
-3) fade in / fade out and other animations
+3) Add fade in / fade outs and other animations
-4) caching peoms so the app doesnt have to fetch the same poem multiple times
+4) Caching poems so the app doesnt have to fetch the same poem multiple times